Vonage/vonage-go-sdk/README.md

 - `BasePath` (shown in the example above) overrides where the requests should be sent to
 - `DefaultHeader` is a map, add any custom headers you need here
 - `HTTPClient` is a pointer to an httpClient if you need to change any networking settings

+## Contributions

+Yes please!
+This library is open source, community-driven, and benefits greatly from the input of its users.

+Please make all your changes on a branch, and open a pull request, these are welcome and will be reviewed with delight!
+If it's a big change, it is recommended to open an issue for discussion before you start.

+All changes require tests to go with them.

+### Using a Local Branch

+Refer to [this excellent blog post](https://thewebivore.com/using-replace-in-go-mod-to-point-to-your-local-module/) for instructions on how to use a local clone of this repository as the import in your own project.
+This is really useful when you are using a version of the library other than the latest stable release - for example if you are working on a change, or testing an open pull request.

 ## Getting Help